Here’s How Often You Should Be Cleaning Your Dog’s Ears

 Do floppy ears need cleaning more often?

 Basset hounds, beagles, labs, and cocker spaniels may need more frequent cleaning.
 That’s especially true if your dog’s ears are thick with hair like a cocker spaniel, Afghan hound, and setters.
 These breeds are prone to ear infections because their ears are long, heavy, and hairy; this impedes air flow in the ear canal, creating a moist and humid environment for wax—and bacteria and yeast—to accumulate.
 “If you have any questions about how often you should clean your dog’s ears, it’s best to partner with your veterinarian to determine what’s best for your individual pet’s needs,” advises Dr. Boyle.
+(When it comes to your dog’s health, it’s also important to know whether or not to neuter.)

 What happens if I don’t clean my dog’s ears?